toobuntu/homebrew-radiola/README.md

 ## Preventing updates

-So Radiola 8 does not prompt for newer versions, the cask automatically:
+To ensure Radiola 8 does not prompt for newer versions, the cask automatically:

 - disables automatic update checks
-- points Sparkle (in-app updater) to a custom update feed pinned to Radiola 8
+- points Sparkle (the in-app updater) to a custom update feed pinned to Radiola 8

 You can also disable updates manually: